 You can help!
 In addition to participating in Washburn Games activities, you can set up your own fundraiser and take your experience to the next level.
 By building excitement for the event, raising awareness for mental health and inviting others to join you with a gift, you will become a champion for children’s mental health in your community.

-Raise $100 or more through your fundraising to make a difference for other kids and families plus you’ll qualify for a chance to win fun raffle prizes like gift cards, swag from the MN Vikings and the Timberwolves, and more to be announced soon!
+Raise $100 or more from September 1 – October 29 through your fundraising page to qualify for a chance to win fun raffle prizes like gift cards, swag from the MN Vikings and the Timberwolves, and more!

 Taking the first step to become a Washburn Games Champion is easy.
 Adults who will be supervising participants can help them get started by completing these steps together.